 * * *

-Góðan Daginn : Gypsey Teague’s studio offers a broad range of Norse-inspired products.
+Góðan Daginn: Gypsey Teague’s studio offers a broad range of Norse-inspired products and even curated trips to Iceland.
 They offer amazing boxes, leather goods, woodworking, metalcraft and more.
 We were drawn to the looms.
-Crafted out of different types of wood, they are functional and stunning.
+Crafted out of different types of wood, they are functional and beautiful.

-We hope you enjoyed these gift suggestions- they are just a small list of the many fantastic things out there.
-As we said, we thinking buying local and buying Pagan are important.
-They support our community and keep artists, artisans and entrepreneurs doing their amazing work.
+We hope you enjoyed these suggestions- they are just a small list of the many fantastic things out there.
+As we said, we think buying local and buying Pagan are important.
+They support our community and keep artists, artisans, and entrepreneurs doing their amazing work.
 We hope our guide inspires you to look across the internet as well as in your zip or postal code to buy Pagan.